 Hilo is a private company incorporated under the laws of British Columbia.
-The address of the Company's corporate office and its principal place of business is 503-905 Pender Street, Vancouver, British Columbia, Canada, V6C 1L6.
+The address of the Company's corporate office and its principal place of business is 503 - 905 Pender Street, Vancouver, British Columbia, Canada, V6C 1L6.

 The Company's principal business activities include the acquisition and exploration of mineral property assets.
-On April 22, 2021, the Company entered into an Arrangement Agreement (the "Arrangement") with Golden Independence Mining Corp. ("Golden") whereby the Company will issue 1,499,999 common shares to Golden in exchange for Golden's mining claim representing the Champ exploration property.
-Under the Arrangement, Golden will distribute 1,000,000 of the common shares to its shareholders and Golden will hold 500,000 common shares of the Company.
-The distribution of the Company's shares is still in progress as of the date of this MDA.
+On April 22, 2021, the Company entered into an arrangement agreement (the "Arrangement") with Golden Independence Mining Corp. ("Golden") whereby the Company will issue 1,499,999 common shares to Golden in exchange for Golden's mining claim representing the Champ exploration property (the "Champ Property").
+Under the Arrangement, Golden will distribute 1,000,000 of the common shares to its shareholders and Golden will hold 499,999 common shares of the Company.
+The Company completed the Arrangement on November 12, 2021.